collective/collective.handlebars/README.rst

 The idea of this package is to provide handlebars.js support for Plone.
-It is a developer addon and provides additional variants of BrowserView, Portlet, Viewlet and Tile which utilizes handlbars.js_ templating instead of TAL.
+It is a developer addon and provides additional variants of BrowserView, Portlet, Viewlet and Tile which utilizes `handlebars.js <http://handlebarsjs.com/>`_ templating instead of TAL.
 It can be used to optimze the workflow between designers and Plone developers.